 What to see and do from Belfast.
 Looking for something to do beyond the city; want to take some day trips from Belfast?
-There is so much to see and do outside of the City limits and beyond the magnificent Causeway Coast in Northern Ireland but most visitors don’t get time to see beyond Belfast.
+There is so much to see and do outside of the City limits and beyond the magnificent Causeway Coastal route in Northern Ireland but most visitors don’t get time to see beyond Belfast.
 If you have been here before and are hoping to see more of the North past the Giant’s Causeway and Carrick-a-rede the areas outside of Belfast are well worth taking a look at.

 From castles to nature walks, neolithic sites and St. Patrick’s Trail, the Sperrin Mountains, and fishing in the loughs.
 Hiking up the Gobbins, caving in Fermanagh standing in awe of Neolithic monuments.
-Northern Ireland has everything from mystical haunted castles to the jaw-dropping scenery.
+Northern Ireland has everything from mystical haunted castles to jaw-dropping scenery.
 Northern Ireland is also home to several UNESCO World Heritage sites and the stunning Antrim Glens.
 There are so many day trips from Belfast to enjoy.

 If you are travelling with kids and looking for things to do in Northern Ireland you will find plenty of things to keep them occupied from castle ruins to heritage sites like the Giant’s Causeway and outdoor activities from farm visits to adventure centres.